Community voices are missing from important conversations.

 So, we are building a multi-racial grassroots movement to hold the health care system responsible for their role in making progress towards health equity.
-We’re supporting the leadership development of Coloradans who have historically faced racial discrimination and poverty, and holding space in the decision-making process for our community to determine how the health care system should work for them and their families.
+We’re providing tools for the leadership development of Coloradans who have historically faced racial discrimination and poverty, and creating space in the decision-making process for our community to determine how the health care system should work for them and their families.

 Grassroots community organizing is a powerful tool in challenging and changing systems that exclude those who are most marginalized.
-We are building a base of leaders who are ready to speak out against injustices in the health care system, training advocates for change, and supporting the initiatives of patients and consumers most directly impacted by systemic barriers.
+We are building a base of leaders who are ready to speak out against injustices in the health care system, training advocates for change, and working on the initiatives patients and consumers most directly impacted by systemic barriers identify.